pce-uw-jscript400/w6-frontend-to-backend/README.md

 * **Question:** Why did the number of posts not change when you were redirected back to the `/users` route?

 * **Your Answer:** Whenever we modify our data with a Create, Update, or Delete, we have a few options on how to make our frontend reflect those changes.
 What options can you think of?

+Option 1: Build a method `removePost` in `users/Container.js`.
+Remove a single post from state, calling set state.
+This is "surgical" removal; find a single post in the database and delete it.

+Option 2: In that file, define `refetchState`, to pull all the posts from the database, remove one post,then re-fetch state, and refresh the entire state (a resource) in the database.
+Set that state, overwriting the previous state.

+Option 3: Refetch only the posts for this user, not requesting all the data.
+How much data?
+If only 3 users, less of an issue; can get all data.

+Option 2 is easier, we'll use that.

 * **Question:**